Using COLOR to achieve VIBRANT LANDSCAPES

 Now let's look at these steps in a small example of a landscape.

-➀ Think about what effect you want to achieve, an effect of contrast and harmony.
+➀ Think about what effect I want to achieve, an effect of contrast and harmony.
 If I want a contrast I choose to use a harmonious triad or complementary triad, while a harmonious composition with fewer color changes would be a palette of adjacent colors.

 ➁ The second and most important step is to choose a main color, the one from which all colors will be derived regardless of which color harmony we choose.